quenio/ATN/Types/README.md

 StringMap :: String * [Natural] -> String
 ```

-Above, the instance of `String` can be used as a function that will allow a `StringMap` instance to map a sequence of natural numbers to another `String`.
+Above, the instance of the `String` function can be used as a value, which will allow in this case a `StringMap` function to map a sequence of natural numbers to another `String`.
 (This is the basic principle of cryptography.)

 In ATN, sequence types are equivalent to function types having `Natural` as the domain: